 Darcy, Kieran, Makenna, & Teagan

-Darcy lives in Astoria with her husband, Kevin, and their kids, Kieran, Makenna, & Teagan (12, 9 & 4.)
+Darcy lives in Portland kids, Kieran, Makenna, & Teagan (12, 9 & 4.)
 They are thrilled that their dream has become a reality, even though it has been a whole lot of work.
-Kevin is a private planning consultant in Astoria and the North Coast of Oregon, and is happy to be living so close to the beach.
-Darcy keeps herself busy as Juvenile Youth Specialist and managing three kiddos and one huge historic Astorian Craftsman.
+Darcy keeps herself busy managing three kiddos.
 She also is certified Mama Bliss life coach, and loves helping busy moms create more bliss in their lives.
 She has three blogs: Darcy's Utopia, Sustainable Family Finances and West Coast Cronin Clan.

-Miel lives in NE Portland with her husband, Adam, and son Clark, now 4 and counting plus their latest addition is expected in August.
+Miel lives in NE Portland with her husband, Adam, and sons Clark, now 4.5 and counting and Ellis, born last August.
 Previously, Miel was most often been traveling the world for work and has been to 63 countries, many of them on multiple trips and longer exchanges.
 You can followed her adventures on her blog, Vicarious Nomad.
 Adam and Miel connected around international development work and both contribute to doing good in the world through supporting a variety of non-profits with fundraising and strategic planning consulting.
 Both Darcy and Miel have become active Rotary members, and enjoy giving back to the local and global community.
 Miel now owns and manages Sweet Haven Rentals, hosting other homes within Olivia Beach and beyond.